hile/musa/README.md

 compatible with it.
 If you need the older code base for your project, please contact author for old versions not tracked on github.

+In version 3.0, a lot of functionality related to tree management, tags and codec was moved to separate 'soundforest' project.

+You need at least version 3.0 of soundforest to install new musa.

 # Using the scripts #

 The scripts are being rewritten as subcommands of 'musa' utility.
 Stay tuned.